DeFi Lending

 Risk Score: 3/5

-Centrifuge enables real-world asset originators to tokenize their loan portfolios and access DeFi liquidity.
-The platform supports assets including trade receivables, real estate bridge loans, revenue-based financing, and other structured credit products.
+Centrifuge enables real-world asset originators to tokenize loan portfolios and access DeFi liquidity.
+I've been following their work since 2017, and they've processed meaningful origination volumes across trade receivables, real estate bridge loans, and revenue-based financing.

-- MakerDAO/Sky integration — Centrifuge pools have been accepted as collateral for DAI, providing a direct connection between real-world lending and the DeFi ecosystem
+The MakerDAO integration was a breakthrough — Centrifuge pools being accepted as collateral for DAI creates a direct connection between real-world lending and DeFi.
+This is what institutional adoption of DeFi actually looks like.

 Pros: